HouseElves/kanji_time_public/docs/source/usage.rst

 Exit Codes
 ----------

-Kanji Time sends an exit code back to its host shell when it finishes generating the requsted reports.
+Kanji Time sends an exit code back to its host shell when it finishes generating the requested reports.

 .. list-table::
    :header-rows: 1